rafael-santiago/zacarias/doc/MANUAL.md

 As you may know the name ``Zacarias`` means ``the Lord recalled``. ``Lord`` here relates to the ``kernel`` of your operating system.
 Only it will access directly your password database, never ever the ``user-space`` portion.
-In this sense if we got a leak, this leak will be the less as possible.
+In this sense if we got a leak, this leak will be less harmful.

 ## Contents
 - [How Zacarias works](#how-zacarias-works)